Minneapolis school board picks Lisa Sayles-Adams as next superintendent

 We are Sahan Journal.

-A nonprofit newsroom dedicated to telling stories about Minnesota’s immigrants and communities of color.
+We’re a nonprofit newsroom dedicated to telling stories about Minnesota’s immigrants and communities of color.
 Sign up for our newsletters to stay updated.

 We rely on readers like you to sustain us.
 Support our work today.